Key Differences Every Manager Should Know

 Read more about OKRs in this free ebook

 Step by Step Guide to OKRs

 OKRs are not the easiest methodology to pick up, as countless articles and books out there would have you believe.
 Most books on the subject start by highlighting how they can revolutionize your company and boost productivity across your entire company, but they don’t give you much info on how to actually go about it.

-So, in summation, these are the most significant similarities differences between OKRs and MBOs include:
+The most significant similarities and differences between OKRs and MBOs include: